renaalee/robot_comp_remote_2020/Milestone 1/readme.md

 ## Setup
 - Attached the servo shield to the pre-assembled robot base
+- Googled the basics of Zumo Motor Shield from a tutorial on the provided site.
 - Installed the ZumoShield library on the Arduino IDE ```Tools > Manage Libraries``` search for ```ZumoShield```

 ## Programming